buildplan/docker/container-monitor/README.md

+Make sure the skopeo and jq are installed on the host

+`sudo apt install skopeo jq -y`

 How to Configure and Run:

 Configuration via `config.sh` (for defaults): Edit `config.sh` to set default values for `LOG_LINES_TO_CHECK`, `CHECK_FREQUENCY_MINUTES`, `LOG_FILE`, and the `CONTAINER_NAMES_DEFAULT` array.